 In 2016, 787 Seventh Avenue located in midtown west Manhattan, was acquired by CWP and in 2017 achieved an initial LEED for Existing Buildings certification.
 Through this, and local jurisdictions 87 requirements, an ASHRAE Level II energy audit was conducted with the intent of achieving greater energy efficiency while maintaining current levels of occupant comfort.
 The 54-story multi-tenant office tower provides a challenge to reduce overall energy consumption.
-To continue to optimize building performance, the engineering team must innovate to identify additional energy reduction solutions.
+With the low hanging fruit already taken, the engineering team must get creative year-over-year to identify additional energy reduction solutions.